Arthur Rackham – Dark Alice

 Arthur Rackham

-1907 marks an important year in Wonderland’s publications timeline.
-The copyright of Alice’s adventures in wonderland, published in 1865, expired on 1907, and some of the most beautiful editions came out, crowned by one of the worlds all-time celebrated illustrators – Arthur Rackham.
+1907 marks an important year in Wonderland’s publication timeline.
+The copyright for Alice’s Adventures in Wonderland, originally published in 1865, expired that year, and with it came a wave of new editions, including some of the most beautiful ever produced.
+Chief among them was the version illustrated by one of the world’s most celebrated artists, Arthur Rackham.

-My review of Rackham’s Alice, as any other review here, is not the aftermath of an educated study.
-Please take all with a grain of salt, and I encourage my nonexistent readers to doubt anything written here.
+Now, my review of Rackham’s Alice, like all reviews here, isn’t the result of any academic study.
+Please take everything with a grain of salt, and I warmly encourage my nonexistent readers to question anything I write.

 alice-and-the-white-rabbit-rackham